alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Note that other institutions may have several other methods of sending funds to an inmate.
 For example, the Goose Creek Correctional Centre also allows depositors to send funds online and directly over the phone.
 Also, note that an inmate may only receive a maximum of $500 a month.

-To send money to an inmate in any Alaska county jail, visit the jail’s website for contact details, or specific information on making deposits.
+To send money to an inmate in any Alaska county jail, interested parties are advised to visit the jail’s website for contact details, or specific information on making deposits.

 disclaimer